eunrcn/tp/docs/DeveloperGuide.md

 ---

-### 6.3.7 Use Case: Filter Internship Applications by Reminder
+### 6.3.7 Use Case: Be reminded of upcoming Interviews

 **Main Success Scenario (MSS):**